dcellison/phi/README.md

 # plath

->dedicated to the poet sylvia plath; the sound of her name is beautiful
+>this language is dedicated to the poet sylvia plath; the sound of her name is beautiful

 ## language name